Core Faculty

 Program Director, Arts, Cultural Management, & Museum Studies Program, Professor, Department of Theatre

 Kirk Domer assumed the Program Director for ACM&MS in January 2023, following a 6-month appointment as Acting Associate Dean for Personnel & Administration in the College of Arts & Letters.
-He teaches in the ACM&MS program and is part of the faculty in the Department of Theatre, where he is a Professor of Scene Design, Graduate Program Director, and regularly teaches professional aspects for career preparation in the arts.
-He recently served as the Department of Theatre Chairperson for ten years and is a member of United Scenic Artists, Local USA 829.
+He teaches in the ACM&MS program and is a faculty member in the Department of Theatre, where he serves as a Professor of Scene Design.
+He regularly teaches professional aspects for career preparation in the arts.
+He also serves as the Interim Chairperson for the Department of Theatre and is a member of United Scenic Artists, Local USA 829.

 Devon Akmon